-- The necrotized myocardium is specifically destroyed by neutrophil getting by chemotaxis from blood into the infarction zone and produsing cathepsins.
-Their migration rate is rather high, about 2-4 mm per hour and even the largest possible infarction is infiltrated by neutrophils in 6 hours at the most. - At the same time, fibroblast precursors enter the infarction zone and the recovery process begins. - It is impossible to separate necrotic and reparative processes, to look at them as the individual ones.
-They are synchronized and interconnected not only at the level of the infarction zone itself but also at the systemic blood level.
+- The necrotized myocardium undergoes destruction, and decay products are removed through the periinfarction zone - The necrotized myocardium is specifically destroyed by neutrophil getting by chemotaxis from blood into the infarction zone and produsing cathepsins - Their migration rate is rather high, about 2-4 mm per hour and even the largest possible infarction is infiltrated by neutrophils in 6 hours at the most.

+- At the same time, fibroblast precursors enter the infarction zone and the recovery process begins - It is impossible to separate necrotic and reparative processes, to look at them as the individual ones - They are synchronized and interconnected not only at the level of the infarction zone itself but also at the systemic blood level.